Cluster Headache: How It Happens, How to Treat It

 A cluster headache is the “most severe form of primary headache,” as the U.S. National Library of Medicine tells us.
 When you get one, you’ll know it, because of the onset of sudden—and painful—headache clusters, usually at the same time of the day and night for several weeks.
 They typically affect one side of the head, often around or behind one eye.
 A migraine-like aura and nausea may precede a cluster headache.

 Those who suffer from cluster headaches find they often last for about six to 12 weeks.
 In between attacks, there may be periods of remission that last weeks, months, or even years.
 In some people, cluster headaches can be chronic for up to a year or more with very few (and very brief) remissions.
 Men are more likely than women to suffer from the cluster headache phenomenon; the tendency also is more common in smokers.
 Alcohol (particularly red wine) may trigger an attack.

-As with migraine symptoms, a cluster headache may be preceded by an aura, and tend to be focused on one side of the head.
-The pain of a cluster headache is sudden, piercing, and extremely severe; if you’re asleep when one strikes, it will likely wake you.
+As with migraine symptoms, cluster headache symptoms may be preceded by an aura, and tend to be focused on one side of the head.
+The pain of a cluster headache is sudden, piercing, and extremely severe; if you’re asleep when one strikes, it will likely awaken you.
 A cluster headache reaches peak strength within about 10 minutes and continues at that intensity for anywhere up to three hours.